mathiasvr/betaflight-deciphered/README.md

 - Range: `0` - `20000`
 - Unit: `mAh`

-GUESS: Capacity of the battery in mAh.
-Can be used with current meter to detect low battery.
+Capacity of the battery in mAh.
+Can be used with current meter to detect remaining battery capacity.
 Leave at `0` to disable.

 ### `vbat_max_cell_voltage`
 - Default: `430`